ibexa/documentation-developer/docs/content_management/data_migration/exporting_data.md

 To see an example of migrations in action, export data already present in your installation.

-To export Repository content, use the `ibexa:migrations:generate` command.
+To export repository content, use the `ibexa:migrations:generate` command.
-This command generates a YAML file with the requested part of the Repository.
+This command generates a YAML file with the requested part of the repository.
 The file is located by default in the `src/Migrations/Ibexa/migrations` folder or in [a custom folder that you configure](managing_migrations.md#migration-folders).
 You can later use this file to import the data.